More Reviews, Favorites, and Followers

 It was creative the first time someone came up with the idea.
 Still interesting the first dozen times someone borrowed it.
 By the time there are hundreds of fanfics following the same premise, it's become a worn cliché.

 Should you then avoid fanfic tropes?
 Quite the contrary!
 If your goal is popularity, you must embrace them.
 By all means, give the trope a clever twist if you can—but even when played straight, it can be juicy bait for luring in readers.

 4. Hook in Readers With a Succinct Summary

 Bet you expected this one to be higher.
-The truth is, no matter how great your summary, it won't help your story get famous if your fandom gets ten visitors a day.
+The truth is, no matter how great your summary is, it won't help your story get famous if your fandom gets 10 visitors a day.